rdswift/rtd_testing/dev/common/about.rst

 MusicBrainz Database
 --------------------

-The :doc:`MusicBrainz Database </musicbrainz_database/index>` stores all of the various pieces of information we collect about music, from artists and their releases to works and their composers, and much more.
+The MusicBrainz Database stores all of the various pieces of information we collect about music, from artists and their releases to works and their composers, and much more.

 .. note:: We do not actually store or have access to any of the music recordings!

-Most of the data in the :doc:`MusicBrainz Database </musicbrainz_database/index>` is licensed under `CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_, which effectively places the data into the Public Domain.
-That means that anyone can :doc:`download the data </musicbrainz_database/download>` and use it in any way they want.
+Most of the data in the MusicBrainz Database is licensed under `CC0 <https://creativecommons.org/publicdomain/zero/1.0/>`_, which effectively places the data into the Public Domain.
+That means that anyone can download the data and use it in any way they want.
 The remaining data is released under the Creative Commons `Attribution-NonCommercial-ShareAlike 3.0 <http://creativecommons.org/licenses/by-nc-sa/3.0/>`_ license.

 All our data is available for commercial licensing.
-If you are interested in licensing this data for commercial use, please :doc:`contact us </miscellaneous/contact>`.
+If you are interested in licensing this data for commercial use, please :doc:`contact us <contact>`.

 What can I do with MusicBrainz?
 -------------------------------

-If you have a digital music collection, :doc:`MusicBrainz Picard </products/picard>` will help you tag your files.
+If you have a digital music collection, `MusicBrainz Picard <https://picard.musicbrainz.org>`_ will help you tag your files.

-If you are a developer, our :doc:`developer resources </development/index>` will help you in making use of our data.
+If you are a developer, our developer resources will help you in making use of our data.

-If you are a commercial user, our :doc:`live data feed </products/live_data_feed>` will provide your local database with replication packets to keep it in sync.
+If you are a commercial user, our live data feed will provide your local database with replication packets to keep it in sync.

 MetaBrainz Foundation
 ---------------------